What’s different about the HG approach to therapy?

 Effective and empowering

-The success of this fluidity of approach is evidenced by research findings that show it helps an unprecedented three out of four clients achieve significant improvement or cure, usually in between one and six sessions.1
+The success of this fluidity of approach is evidenced by a growing body of research findings – including one paper which showed it helps an unprecedented three out of four clients achieve significant improvement or cure, usually in between one and six sessions.1

 Clients also leave therapy with greater resilience against future setbacks, as they have increased understanding of what they need to maintain their emotional health and practical ways in which to do so.